HTML Encoder / Decoder

 Q

-What is HTML encoding?
+What are HTML entities?

 Q

-When should I encode HTML?
+When should I encode?

 Q